nj7782/amfoss-tasks/Task 7/README.md

 **Ubiquitous UI**

-Faced problems with installation couldn't complete it.
+Faced problems with the installation couldn't complete it.
+Will try to do in coming days